MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Out-File.md

 ### -LiteralPath

 Specifies the path to the output file.
-Unlike *FilePath*, the value of the *LiteralPath* parameter is used exactly as it is typed.
+The **LiteralPath** parameter is used exactly as it is typed.
-No characters are interpreted as wildcards.
+Wildcard characters are not accepted.
 If the path includes escape characters, enclose it in single quotation marks.
 Single quotation marks tell PowerShell not to interpret any characters as escape sequences.
+For more information, see [about_Quoting_Rules](../Microsoft.Powershell.Core/About/about_Quoting_Rules.md).

 ```yaml
 Type: String